National Bible Bee: Eligibility

-Eligibility for the National Bible Bee is restricted to United States citizens, including residents of the District of Columbia and children of U.S. Armed Forces personnel stationed overseas.
+Eligibility for the National Bible Bee Competition is restricted to United States citizens, including residents of the District of Columbia and children of U.S. Armed Forces personnel stationed overseas.
 Non-legal residents may compete on the local level but may not advance to the National competition.
 Close relatives of the Shelby Kennedy Foundation members or others who have worked on the contest content are allowed to compete; however, they may not win prize money at the National Bible Bee Competition.

 Contestants are divided into three age divisions: Beginner: ages 4-6 (not eligible for the National Competition), Primary: ages 7–10, Junior: ages 11–14, and Senior: ages 15–18.
 Ages are based on the contestant's age on November 13 of the year of the competition.

 Study materials

 The Bible Bee's competition material includes both memory work and an in-depth study on a selected book or portion of the Bible.

 Contestants are required to memorize a number of verses.
 In the preliminary oral round, the contestants must recite the passages they are asked word-for-word from any of five approved English versions (NIV, KJV, NKJV, NASB, or ESV).
 Scores are given based on the accuracy of the contestant's recitation.
 In addition, comprehension of the memory verses is tested in a multiple-choice computer-based test.